 The USMCRA allows only sixty days for you to file with the court to have the default overturned.

-If you’re husband defaulted you while you were on deployment, you may be able to overturn the default and try for a fair settlement in your divorce.
+If you’re wife defaulted you while you were on deployment, you may be able to overturn the default and try for a fair settlement in your divorce.

 Do it quick, though.
 You only have sixty days.

 If you find yourself facing a Utah divorce, please call 801.685.9999 for a legal in-person consultation, or use our online scheduling tool.